nevendimka/nevendimka/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Dmytro I am from Kyiv however living and working in Poland now.
+My name is Dmytro.
+I am from Kyiv, living and working in Poland now.

 Experienced Network Engineer with over ten years of experience in ISP, helping companies to meet and exceed projected expectations.
-Adept in trouble-shooting and working to offer solutions.
+Adept in troubleshooting and working to offer solutions.
-A strong team player with good collaboration skills, and a commitment to maximizing the production process within a facility.
+A strong team player with good collaboration skills and a commitment to maximizing the production process within a facility.
-Resourceful, and committed to continually advancing my knowledge of relevant technologies.
+Resourceful and committed to continually advancing my knowledge of relevant technologies.

 - 🔭 I’m currently working as a Network Transmission Engineer and looking for an opportunity to switch to Cloud or DevOps engineer role
 - 🌱 I’m currently learning DevOps tools and  practices.
 - 💬 Ask me about ISP, DWDM, SDH networks
 - 📫 How to reach me: https://www.linkedin.com/in/nevenchanyidmytro

-My employment history is following:
+My employment history is as follows:
   - since June 2022:               Transmission Engineer (Services implementation and 2nd Line Infrastructure team) (BICS outstaff) at Infopulse Poland, Bydgoszcz
   - January 2021 - May 2022:       Transmission Design and Configuration Engineer (NOKIA) at NATEK Poland, Bydgoszcz
   - January 2018 - December 2020:  Service Engineer, 1st Line Infrastructure NOC 24/7 (BICS outstaff) at Infopulse Ukraine, Kyiv